CraftTweaker/CraftTweaker-Documentation/docs/AdvancedFunctions/Associative_Arrays.md

 - The key-Iterator: Iterates over the keys, uses one variable → __Recommended one__
 - The key-value-Iterator: Iterates over the keys and values, uses two variables → known to do strange stuff...

-As long as the key-value iterator doesn't work as intended it won't be covered here, so let's check the key-Iterator instead:
 Let's add an Associative Array that stores crafting recipes to be iterated over:

 - Keys shall be the crafting output as [IItemStack](/Vanilla/Items/IItemStack)